biotech Technology

 Reference

-Low grade heat recovery in sewers
+Low grade heat recovery from MBR effluent and reuse

-Case study Athens
+NextGen case study Athens

 Case Studies applying the technology